Skip to main content

 Most items, in our experience, will quietly come off the list.
 They were a free trial nobody renewed, or a feature nobody used, or a default that could be turned back off without anyone noticing.
 A smaller number will need attention: a conversation with the vendor, a setting changed, a contract looked at properly.
 A very small number will turn out to matter more than anyone thought, and those are the ones worth the quarter you will spend on them.

-That is the job.
-It is not an AI strategy.
-It is a Tuesday with a pen and a cup of coffee, and it is almost always the most useful hour a cautious business can spend on AI this year.
+That is the work.
+A Tuesday with a pen and a cup of coffee, walked function by function, is usually the most useful hour a cautious business can spend on AI this year.

 Written by